Jmz0127/Jmz0127/README.md

 ### Hi there 👋..

-- 🌱 I’m currently learning JS, ReactJS, Node, Python, TypeScript, and Solidity
+- 🌱 I’m currently learning Python for automation projects and Solidity for smart contract building
 - 👯 I’m looking to collaborate on AI/Fintech projects.
 I have extensive experience in finance and accounting and have pivoted into programming.
-I want to be an intermediary between these industries to help build the next generation of financial products
+I want to be an intermediary between these industries to help build the next generation of financial/accounting products
 - 🔭 Graduate of Bloom Institute of Technology (fka Lambda) Full Stack program
 - 💬 Ask me about my dogs 🐶
-- 📫 How to reach me: cup and string (or Twitter works if you'd like a faster response)
+- 📫 How to reach me: https://www.linkedin.com/in/jmezz/
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Lefties unite 💁🏻‍♂️